The Personality Spectrum: Are You A Risk Taker?

 - Find the time.

 - Create a relaxing, peaceful atmosphere.

 - Have an open mind.

 Print off your very own Personality Wheel here, and get started mapping our your personalities.
 What we need to do is learn to recognize when these personalities are coming about – the ones that make us likely to take a risk – and control them.
 Or to identify those who are at risk.
-The control is that there is a way to unlearn bad habits and identify which ‘personality’ is currently in charge.
+The control is that there is a way to unlearn bad habits and identify which ‘personality’ — risk taking personality or not — is currently in charge.